localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 The Snowflake emulator is currently in **public preview**, and [you can reach out to us](https://localstack.cloud/contact) to get access!
 This blog explores how we've reached this important milestone, outlines what it means for our users, and provides a quick introduction to help you get started.

-For guidance, please navigate to our [**LocalStack Snowflake emulator documentation**](https://snowflake.localstack.cloud/introduction/).
+For more detailed guidance, please navigate to our [**LocalStack Snowflake emulator documentation**](https://snowflake.localstack.cloud/introduction/).

 ## How did we get here?